vellerefond/project-ring/README.md

  - **Project Moving**:
 > ###### Use the "Project Ring: Move Project Path" to move a project's root path to another location.
 This location **must** be properly initialized (e.g., all files copied under the new location) so as not to lose state.

+ - **Configuration Synchronization**:
+> ###### The configuration files are watched so that, e.g., adding, deleting or renaming a project in one window is reflected in all other windows.